MF Global CEO Jon Corzine quits as big bet fails

 Gensler has not participated in meetings during the last few days, and has chosen to not participate in the review because he doesn't want to create an appearance of a conflict of interest, the source said.

-MF Global's problems this week triggered steep declines in stocks of other financial companies, such as Morgan Stanley and investment bank Jefferies Group Inc.
+MF Global's problems this week triggered steep declines in stocks of other financial companies, such as Morgan Stanley (MS.N) and investment bank Jefferies Group Inc JEF.N.

 "The idea that you might be holding European debt is very frightening" to markets," said Franklin Edwards, a Columbia Business School professor specializing in futures markets, regulation and governance.
 "There is so much uncertainty."